 Early detection of breast and prostate cancer is critical.
 If a second opinion is sought out early on, it may be the critical factor in detecting the cancer.

 Men are more likely to suffer from chronic illnesses than women, and 1.3 times more likely to develop cancer, according to the National Center for Health Statistics.

 “Men should be more — not less — attentive to their health, since they’re at a greater risk.
 Arm yourself with knowledge about risk factors like family history and talk to your doctor.
 It could save your life,” said Dr. Samadi.

 Men newly diagnosed with Prostate cancer and looking for the right treatment option can contact Dr. Samadi for a free consultation atProstateCancer911.com or by calling 212.365.5000.

 ABOUT DR. DAVID SAMADI

 Dr. Samadi is a board certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital and Professor of Urology at Hofstra North Shore-LIJ School of Medicine.
+He is Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital.
 He is also part of the Fox News Medical A Team as a medical correspondent and the Chief Medical Correspondent for am970 in New York City.
 He has dedicated his distinguished career to the early detection, diagnosis and treatment of prostate cancer and is considered one of the most prominent surgeons in his field.
 Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.
 For more comprehensive information about prostate cancer, detecting prostate cancer, how to live with prostate cancer, and how to help support the fight against prostate cancer, please visit samadifoundation.org